A frequent question is what will I be obligated to pay as child support in Connecticut?

 Child Support Guidelines in Connecticut

-The Courts use child support guidelines to determine how much you are obligated to pay in the event of a divorce or legal separation.
+The Courts use guidelines for child support in CT to determine how much you are obligated to pay in the event of a divorce or legal separation.
 The guideline amounts differ from state to state.
 It is usually based upon the number of minor children you have and who is the custodial parent and recipient of said support from the payor spouse.
 There are also possible deviations if there is true shared physical custody arrangements.

 Child Support Amounts based upon Guidelines Calculations and Calculators available Online